dcbriccetti/RoomHelper-3000/README.md

 Bugs:

 - Can put arbitrary HTML in the chat
-- The Russian translation of a student name can cause the sketch to fail at rendering the stations
 - Students joining late don’t get poll questions or shared links

 ![Screen shot](screen1-large.png)